justinwalsh/daux.io/docs/00_Getting_Started.md

-**TM Docs** is an auto documentation generator that uses your folder structure and Markdown files to create custom documentation on the fly.
-It helps create great looking documentation in a developer friendly way.
+**Daux.io** is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+It helps you create great looking documentation in a developer friendly way.

 ## Features

+* 100% Mobile responsive
 * Supports GitHub Flavored Markdown
+* Auto created homepage/landing page
 * Auto Syntax Highlighting
 * Auto Generated Navigation
-* 12 Built-In Bootstrap Themes
+* 4 Built-In Themes or roll your own
-* 35 Syntax Highlighting Themes
 * Shareable/Linkable SEO Friendly URLs
 * Built On Bootstrap
 * No Build Step
 * Git/SVN Friendly
+* Optional code float layout

 ## Demos

-This is a list of sites using TM-Docs:
+This is a list of sites using Daux.io:

 * [TodayCMS Docs](http://docs.todaymade.com)

-Do you use TM-Docs?
+Do you use Daux.io?
 Send me a pull request or open an [issue](https://github.com/justinwalsh/tm-docs/issues) and I will add you to the list.

 ## Download